saraobialero/Bookstore_Java-Evolution-HashSet-IO-JDBC-Servlet-Spring-Boot/README.md

 ## Future Improvements

-- Implement a modern front-end (e.g., React, Angular)
+- Implement a modern front-end (e.g., Vue, React, Angular)
 - Add caching mechanisms for improved performance
 - Implement more advanced security features (e.g., JWT)
 - Consider moving to a more robust framework like Spring Boot (addressed in V5)